vipinpatidar/Games/Readme.md

 # 🎮 Fogger Game

 A classic arcade action game where players guide a frog across dangerous obstacles to reach home.
-Built with HTML5 Canvas and JavaScript.
+Built with HTML5 and JavaScript.

 ## Overview